• Skip to primary navigation

 Recipe Notes & Tips For Success

 • The Oysters.
-Fresh shucked oysters are best for making oyster stew.
-Reserve the oyster liquor (oyster liquid) when you shuck them, as the liquor adds a lot of flavor.
-If you are unable to obtain fresh oysters, you can use jarred oysters or canned oysters.
-If using cooked canned oysters, add them into the stew 1-2 minutes before serving, just to warm them through, as canned oysters are usually cooked before canning.
+Raw oysters are best for making oyster stew.
+Reserve the oyster liquor (oyster liquid) from the freshly shucked oysters, as the liquor adds a lot of flavor.
+If using cooked canned oysters from the grocery store, add them into the stew 1-2 minutes before serving, just to warm them through, as canned oysters are usually cooked before canning.

 • The Roux.
 A light blonde roux is key for this recipe.
-You really only need a few minutes to achieve the proper light brown color.
 See my post on How to Make a Roux for roux making tips and a video recipe.

 • The Seasonings.
 I'm using my favorite Cajun seasoning recipe for my oyster stew, though you can use your favorite brand, or use Creole seasonings.
 You can also use a simple blend of cayenne pepper, salt and pepper.

 • Crackers.
-Completely optional, of course, but oyster stew is great with soda crackers or oyster crackers.
-As an alternative, crushed or crumbled saltine crackers or club crackers work nicely as well.
+Oyster stew is great with soda crackers or oyster crackers.
+As an alternative, crushed or crumbled saltine crackers or club crackers.

 • Other Ingredients.
-You can easily add in other seafood to round out this recipe, such as shrimp or crawfish.
+Add in other seafood such as shrimp or crawfish.
 Try it with crumbled sausage or boudin.
-Patty really likes it with a splash of Worcestershire sauce and potatoes for more of a chowder version.
+Patty really likes it with a splash of Worcestershire sauce and oyster stew with potatoes for more of a chowder version.
 Very tasty.

 Storage Information